La chercheuse d’esprit, a Pantomime Ballet

 SCENE 17 (No. 27)

 Madame Madré, M. Subtil, l’Eveillé et Finette arrivent dans cet instant.
 Madame Madré entre en fureur et sépare les deux Amans.
 M. Subtil, de son côté, renvoie son fils, qui ne peut quitter sa chère Nicette.
 Finette qui voit leur peine, s’intéresse à leur sort et va avec l’Eveillé prier pour qu’on les unisse.
 Madame Madré et M. Subtil, qui sentent bien qu’ils feroient une sotise de les séparer, les font approcher et donner leur consentement.
 Alain et Nicette tombent à leurs genoux et leur expriment leur reconnoissance.
 Madame Madré embrasse sa fille et M. Subtil lui propose la main; elle l’accepte, et l’on appelle les Garçons et les Filles du Village . . . (‘Madame Madré, Monsieur Subtil, L’Éveillé and Finette enter at this moment.
-Madame Madré comes on furiously and parts the two lovers.
+Madame Madré becomes furious and parts the two lovers.
 For his part, Monsieur Subtil tries to send his son away, but the latter will not leave his dear Nicette.
-Seeing their predicament, Finette wants to take their side, goes over with L’Éveillé and begs that the two be united.
-Madame Madré and Monsieur Subtil, who realize that it would be foolish on their part to come between the two, have the couple draw near and give them their consent.
-Alain and Nicette fall to their knees and express their gratitude to them.
+Seeing their predicament, Finette intervenes on their behalf, goes over with L’Éveillé and begs that the two be united.
+Madame Madré and Monsieur Subtil, who realize that it would be foolish on their part to come between them, have the two draw near and give them their consent.
+Alain and Nicette fall to their knees before them and show their gratitude.
 Madame Madré embraces her daughter, and Monsieur Subtil offers her his hand.
 She accepts, and the lads and lasses of the village are called . . .’)

 (MIDI full orchestra version, annotation in the repetiteur score: “Entrée Générale”)